 “If you want to improve your mental health and your ability to combat stress, surround yourself with at least a few good friends and confidants.”
 (Read here.)

 MOM AND BABY ACTIVITIES

 Around 6-8 weeks, I then felt the need of going out.
-I started joining Mom and Baby classes.
+I started joining Mom and Baby classes and mother and baby groups.
 It includes a Baby and Me class in Gymboree, a Mom and Baby Ballet in Balletiques, a Mothergoose class in the local community and tried a preview Music class in Kindermusik.